-- 5.6.1 Sustainable procurement is defined as a process whereby Council meets its procurement needs in a way that achieves value for money whilst generating benefits not only to council, but also to our community, local economy, and the environment. - 5.6.2 Council will consider, where deemed appropriate, of sustainable and social inclusion elements such as: - Creating employment and training opportunities (particularly among disadvantaged groups such as people with disability or mental illness, migrants, Indigenous) thus providing social inclusion and an opportunity for those to participate in the local community; - Diversity and equality in the supplier market encouraging a diverse base of suppliers (e.g. minority or under-represented suppliers); and - Local sustainability building and maintaining healthy, strong communities, support social inclusion and enhancing wellbeing of local residents by striving to generate local employment. - A commitment to maximising the skills, development and employment opportunities available in the Adelaide Hills area.
-Consideration may be given, where practicable and appropriate, to incorporate strategies in the procurement process that support local employment and training, which may include Contractors engaging apprentices, trainees and cadets in their work practices. - Council will endeavour to provide support to local enterprises by holding briefings to encourage development of capacity to meet the needs of Council
+- 5.6.1 Sustainable procurement is defined as a process that integrates environmental, governance, and social factors of corporate responsibility into the council's procurement processes and decision-making, whilst ensuring it achieves value for money benefiting not only to council, but also to our community, local economy, and the environment. - 5.6.2 Sustainable procurement aims for the lowest environmental impact possible and the most positive social results. - 5.6.3 Council is committed to delivering sustainable procurement by aligning its procurement framework from policies procedures, practices, guidelines, education and contract management to the principles as defined in ISO 20400: 2017 Sustainable Procurement Guidance standard. - 5.6.4 Council will consider, where deemed appropriate, sustainable and social inclusion elements such as: - Creating employment and training opportunities (particularly among disadvantaged groups such as people with disability or mental illness, migrants, Indigenous) thus providing social inclusion and an opportunity for those to participate in the local community. - Diversity, inclusion and equality in the supplier market encouraging a diverse base of suppliers (e.g. minority or underrepresented suppliers); and - Local sustainability building and maintaining healthy, strong communities, support social inclusion and enhancing wellbeing of local residents by striving to generate local employment. - A commitment to maximising the skills, development and employment opportunities available in the Adelaide Hills area.
+Consideration may be given, where practicable and appropriate, to incorporate strategies in the procurement process that support local employment and training, which may include Contractors engaging apprentices, trainees and cadets in their work practices.